fix-project/fix/docs/design.md

 # Fix
 ## Objects
 The basic type is an Object.
 Each Object is immutable and has one canonical representations, and is either:

 * A Value, which is either:
   - Blob: a vector of bytes
   - Tree: a vector of Handles
-  - Tag: a tuple of Handles
+  - Tag: either a pair of Handles or a tuple of Handles

 * or a Thunk, which represents a Value by specifying a way to compute it.
   Internally, a Thunk contains a Tree (or a strict Handle to a Tree) in Encode format.

 ## Handles
 A Handle is an opaque identifier.
 It idenifies a particular Object and specifies a capability: whether it is "strict" or "shallow" or "lazy"[^1].
 Two Handles that identify the same Object with the same capability are equivalent and indistinguishable.

 ## Fully-evaluated Values:
   * A Blob is always fully-evaluated
   * A Tree is fully-evaluated if and only if any entry reachable through a